Mochael/digital_garden/_notes/How to Read a Path in AWS S3.md

 ---
-title: How to Read a Path in S3
+title: How to Read a Path in AWS S3
 tree_state: 🌱
 ---